-The receivables facility is with a commercial bank, functions like a line of credit and matures on March 27, 2023.
+The receivables facility is with a commercial bank and functions like a line of credit.
+On October 25, 2022, we amended the receivables facility to increase its funding limit up to \$400.0 million and extended the term to October 27, 2025.
+The fees to complete this transaction were not material.
 Borrowings are secured by accounts receivable which are sold by certain of our domestic subsidiaries to a special-purpose consolidated subsidiary.
 As a result, those receivables are not available to satisfy the claims of other creditors.
 We bear the risk of collection on those receivables and account for the receivables facility as a secured borrowing.

 The receivables facility includes representations and covenants that we consider usual and customary, including a financial covenant.
 That covenant becomes applicable for periods in which we have drawn more than 35% of our revolving credit facility under the senior secured credit facilities.
 When applicable, we may not have total borrowings in excess of a pro forma net leverage ratio, as defined.
-This covenant was not applicable at December 31, 2021.
+This covenant was not applicable at December 31, 2022.